 While slow travel and loitering can significantly extend the length of a mission, voyaging at higher speeds or using power-hungry sensors will significantly reduce overall longevity.
-To move the vessel at eight knots requires 1100 Watts and 4000 Watts to move at 18 knots.
-The 10.5 kWh battery will be depleted in about 2.5 hours when moving at 18 knots.
+The 10.5 kWh battery will be depleted in about 2.5 hours when moving at 6 knots.
 For multibeam bathymetric surveying with power hungry, high-drag equipment, the vessel will operate for 25-40 hours moving at 2.5-3 knots.
 For our Canadian operations, speed is software limited to 3.9 knots to comply with UK MASS regulations for categorization as an Ultralight MASS.

 The foil-shaped instrument bar at the back of the boat does much more than support sensors and antennas.
 In fact, its primary purpose is to assist with self-righting of the vessel.
 This patent-pending system uses the principal of buoyancy to increase vessel instability when in the inverted position.
 This means we don’t need to strap a big chunk of lead to the keel of the boat, making for a lighter and more efficient vessel.
 The roll/instrument bar serves two other purposes.
 It makes the boat much more visible from a distance reducing the chance of collisions, and it also allows observers or operators to clearly see the orientation of the vessel in rough waters when the rest of the vessel is obscured behind waves.
 This is particularly useful when remotely piloting the vessel into shore in rough conditions